Pauked/dcli/!todo.md

 [ ] Map Play Queue - user selected
-[x] Create Profile (optional) on Download from Doomworld /idgames
+[x] Create Profile (optional) on Download from Doomworld /idgames [x] When downloading from /idgames, use map title as suggested profile name

 ## Future Dev / Nice to haves